RESOURCES FOR SUPPORT

 The International Suicide Prevention Wiki

-A worldwide directory of suicide prevention hotlines, online chat, text-lines, and resources. | Find a resource in your country.
+A worldwide directory of suicide prevention hotlines, online chat, text-lines, and resources. | Visit the website

 Befrienders Worldwide